-Parental death increases odds of lower grades, school failureMarch 10th, 2014 in Pediatrics /
+Parental death increases odds of lower grades, school failureMarch 10, 2014 in Medicine & Health / Pediatrics

 (HealthDay)—Children who experience parental death are more likely to have lower grades and school failure, according to a study published online March 10 in Pediatrics.